-So I’m writing a guide with gifts for busy people full of gift ideas I’d both want to give and receive as a busy professional.
+So I’m writing a guide with the best gifts for busy people full of gift ideas I’d both want to give and receive as a busy professional.

 For a decent amount of people I know, the gift-giving process goes one of 2 ways:

 1 – “You are a busy professional, you should get socks”.

 2 – “I am a busy professional and everyone seems to love socks, lets buy gift socks”

 Well, it doesn’t have to be like that.
 Nor does gift-giving need to be some month-long saga of decision fatigue.

 - I don’t want to spend a bunch of money on some dumb arts and crafts that you won’t know where to put.

 - I don’t want to give you more lame socks if you already have a bunch.

 - I don’t want to give you some cheap gadgets if I know you’d prefer the expensive version, but I don’t want to buy you the expensive version if you won’t use it.